aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 #### Stream overlay configuration

-Streamers can trigger any of the four stream overlays supported on [the viewer side](#stream-overlays).
+Streamers can trigger any of the five stream overlays supported on [the viewer side](#stream-overlays).
 Only one stream action can be active at any given moment.
 A stream action will remain active until the action expires, until it is stopped or until it is replaced by a different action.

 ![Send stream action](screenshots/features/send-stream-action.png)